jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 #### 2016
 + Febuary - [Searchable GIFs natively hosted in Tweet compose](https://blog.twitter.com/2016/introducing-gif-search-on-twitter).
-+ May - ["Doing More with 140"](https://blog.twitter.com/express-even-more-in-140-characters) (dmw140) first announced.
++ May - ["Doing More with 140"](https://blog.twitter.com/express-even-more-in-140-characters) (dmw140) announced, stating plans for new ways of handling Replies and attached media with respect to a Tweet's 140-character message.
 + June - Native video
 + June - Quoted Retweets generally available.
 + June - [Stickers introduced for adding to photos](https://blog.twitter.com/2016/introducing-stickers-on-twitter).